reydelleon/civicdata.github.io/_posts/2015-03-04-gis-open-data-american-printing-house-open-street-map.md

 We taught volunteers how to use OSM's [Task Manager](http://tasks.openstreetmap.us/job/50) to load buildings and addresses, one neighborhood at a time, and made initial progress toward adding the data for the entire city into Open Street Maps.
 There is still a lot of work to be done to get all the buildings and addresses loaded, so please join us for Part 2 of the effort Saturday, March 21st at the American Printing House for the Blind.

-For this event there is actually zero programming needed.
+For this event there was actually zero programming needed.
 All that was needed is a laptop, following written and spoken instructions, and an attention to detail.
 Any other skills are just a bonus.
+It was a great way to build our brigade with some prep work by our leaders.

 **Outcomes**

-Between February 16 and April 21, 20+ people have collaboratively worked on over 550 areas of the city, for an estimated 410+ hours of work.
+Between February 16 and May 15, 20+ people have collaboratively worked on over 550 areas of the city, for an estimated 410+ hours of work.
+We are now finished!

 [![OSM Building Import Progress](/images/screenshot-building-animation.gif)](http://tasks.openstreetmap.us/job/50)